wrdhall3/loan-default-project/new_readme.md

 Using the **Predicted Profit Analysis Tool**, Logistic Regression with Undersampling was identified as the best model due to its superior recall, profitability, and interpretability.
 It aligns with the project's goal of minimizing defaults while maximizing financial returns.

-**Disclaimer**: This project is not designed for commercial or production use in financial decision-making.
-Users are advised not to rely on this analysis for real-world lending or credit risk evaluation.
 ---